 Connecting with Law Short Film Competition

-Now in its ninth year, the Connecting with Law Short Film Competition is open to all students currently enrolled in an Australian law school.
-To enter, create a 2 – 5 minute film about what inspires you to study law that will educate, entertain and engage fellow law students and help them connect with law.
-Get your name known in law and win great prizes:
+Now in its tenth year, the Connecting with Law Short Film Competition is open to all students currently enrolled in an Australian law school.
+To enter, create a 2-5 minute film about Groundbreakers: people, cases or judgements that have changed the shape of Australian law.
+Your film should educate, entertain and engage fellow law students and help them connect with law.
+Get your name known in law and win great prizes!

 1st Prize - $1,500